MicroEJ/docs/VEEPortingGuide/uiBufferedImage.rst

 .. note:: The index ``0`` is reserved to the *display* format.

-A table holds a list of function for a given algorithm.
+A table holds a list of functions for a given algorithm.
 For instance, the following table allows to redirect the drawing ``writePixel`` to the drawers ``0`` to ``2``:

 .. code:: c